Gravel, Adventure, Cyclocross Bikes – Buying Advice

 Rack mount capability – if you require a pannier rack on the bike, please make sure that this bike has the necessary mounting points as some cyclocross bikes do not.

-Bicycle geometry - When choosing a bike, make sure the position is suitable for your riding and bodily capabilities.
+Bicycle geometry – When choosing a bike, make sure the position is suitable for your riding and bodily capabilities.
 Opt for the aggressive riding position of a cyclocross bike if you are looking for flat out speed and efficiency and you are flexible enough to handle the position for extended periods.
-Opt for the more upright riding position of a gravel bike if you are more a leisure or ong distance cyclists.
+Opt for the more upright riding position of a gravel bike if you are more a leisure or long distance cyclist.

-What are adventure bikes?
+What are Adventure Bikes?

 An adventure bike is similar to a gravel bike or cyclocross bike but with a few tweaks.
 Adventure bikes still feature the drop handlebars for long distance fatigue management through the ability to change riding position.
 Here are the characteristics that define an adventure bike-